Wednesday (Pre-Conference), Nov. 6

 In August 2022, Tree133 experienced a climber fall resulting in a severe injury.
 For a well-respected company owned by a recognized trainer, this was an unthinkable event that challenged everything we believed about ourselves and our culture.
 This presentation will share valuable lessons learned from that incident and the resulting state-level OSHA investigation.
 Attendees will learn practical steps to improve work planning, team communication, PPE inspection, skills development and documentation.
 By sharing this experience, Tree133 can help other companies build a strong culture of safety and prevent on-the-job incidents.

-2:30 PM - 3:30 PMFelling Forces: Tree Work Forces Training with a Practical and Engaging MethodView
+2:30 PM - 3:30 PMFeeling Forces: Tree Work Forces Training with a Practical and Engaging MethodView

-Speaker: Emmett Shutts and Corey Shepard, Davey Tree Expert Company
+Speaker: Emmett Shutts, Jr., CTSP, QCL, and Corey Shepard, CTSP, The Davey Tree Expert Company

 Arborist trainers will agree to teach rigging and climbing forces is technical and the terminology can be challenging for learners.
 In January of 2019, we started a journey of refining a hands on approach to teaching the forces we create while working with trees.
 This talk will share how we have developed our training method.
 Attendees will leave with techniques and ideas they can use to make for fun and engaging rigging training.